 Ensuring that development allows for the protection of significant vegetation and/or planting around buildings and has minimal impact on roadside vegetation.

-Support the on-going management, enhancement and sensitive development of the foreshore, Point Richards Flora and Fauna Reserve and Salt Lagoon Wildlife Reserve.
+Support the on-going management, enhancement and sensitive development of the foreshore, including a place making project for the main activity node, Point Richards Flora and Fauna Reserve and Salt Lagoon Wildlife Reserve.

-Support expansion of the existing retail premises on The Esplanade, Indented Head.

 Ocean Grove:

 Encourage development which respects the coastal landscape setting of Ocean Grove, by: